SV VIKTORIA ASCHAFFENBURG

 (Kleine Schönbuschallee 92,63741 Aschaffenburg ; open one hour before kick-off and for 30 minutes after full-time on matchdays).

-Set up in 2018, club volunteer Carola Schweibert started selling Viktoria merchandise in 2018 from under a gazebo in front of the VIP tent before being given the keys to a purpose built shop at the stadium four years later.
+Club volunteer Carola Schweibert started selling Viktoria merchandise in 2018 from under a gazebo in front of the VIP tent before being given the keys to a purpose built shop at the stadium four years later.
 For a wider stock range and longer 'opening' hours though - have a browse on Viktoria's website here.

 FOOD & DRINK OPTIONS